cdalvaro/machine-learning-notebooks/README.md

 This repository contains a series of Jupyter Notebooks with different kind of machine learning topics.

-🚧 Currently all notebooks are written in spanish but I plan to translate them to English in a near future.
+🚧 Currently all notebooks are written in Spanish but I plan to translate them to English in a near future.

 ## General